 This class focuses on the classical view of forces and the interaction between objects in one and two dimensions.
-Models that are included in this course included: Velocity in One Dimension, Acceleration in One Dimension, Projectile Motion, Application of Forces, Orbital Motion, Einstein Gravity.
+Models that are included in this course included: One-Dimensional Motion, Application of Forces, Two-Dimensional Motion, and Momentum of Collisions.
 This class also includes a final project that the class will build that demonstrates an understanding of the models covered in this class.

-Physics: Harmonic Motion and Waves found in Particles and Light (H022)
+Harmonic Motion and Waves found in Particles and Light

-Elective Length: 2nd semester Prerequisite: Algebra I and Geometry
+Elective Length: 2nd semester Prerequisite: Algebra I and Geometry Grade:11-12 Credit: .5

 Particles can be described as both single points and as wave depending on how you approach it.
 This class first focuses on the Harmonic Motion of point particles before looking at the wave nature of particles.
-Models that are included in this course include: Pendulums, Harmonic Springs, Spring Waves, Sound Waves, Light Waves, Optics: Mirrors & Lens.
-The class also includes a final project of building a musical instrument using the knowledge gained through the modeling method.
+Models that are included in this course include: Pendulums, Harmonic Springs, Spring Waves, Sound Waves, and Light Waves.
+The class also includes a final project that the class will build that demonstrates an understanding of the models covered in this class.